Woman with headphones around her neck, sitting on outdoor steps, engrossed in her tablet.

 What to expect after you apply for a student credit card

-Getting a credit card as a student can help you build your credit with responsible use while giving you more freedom to deal with expenses, emergencies, and essentials.4 The application for a Discover student card only takes minutes to complete online.
+Getting a credit card as a student can help you build your credit with responsible use while giving you more freedom to deal with expenses, emergencies, and essentials.
+The application for a Discover student card only takes minutes to complete online.
 When you submit an online application, you may receive immediate credit card approval.
 However, it's possible that credit card issuers might not send a confirmation for several days or even weeks.
-This delay could be attributed to their thorough review of your credit report and other relevant data to assess your creditworthiness.
+This delay could be because they are making a thorough review of your credit report and other relevant data to assess your creditworthiness.

 Next steps